kvasdopil/ui-gen/README.md

 2. Hover over any entry in the history to reveal a menu button (three dots) on the right
 3. Click the menu button to open a dropdown menu with available actions
 4. **Keyboard Shortcut**: Press the Delete key when the latest conversation point is selected to quickly trigger the delete confirmation dialog (only works when not typing in an input field)
-5. **Retry Failed Generation**: If a conversation point has a prompt but no HTML (generation failed), a "Retry" option will appear in the menu for that entry - click it to retry the generation
+5. **Retry Failed Generation**: If a generation fails, a "Retry" button will appear directly on the error screen - click it to retry the generation
 6. **Export to Clipboard**: Click "Export to clipboard" on any entry to copy its HTML to your clipboard
    - The exported HTML includes a comment block at the top with all prompts used to generate that version
    - Prompt history is formatted as: `(prompt1)` separated by `--` between prompts